Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 Warp Services provide reusable warp functionality for Content Patcher.

-They allow Content Packs to perform flexible warps using map names, registered warp providers, or magic warps without requiring C# code.
+In addition to built-in warp actions, T's Core allows Content Packs to register reusable Warp Providers without requiring any C# code.

+This guide explains how to use Warp Actions, create custom Warp Providers, and integrate them into your own Content Packs.

 ---